3.9 Debian on CD

 You don’t need to install Debian GNU/Linux from CD-ROM.
-You can obtain all of the Debian packages from the international network of Debian mirrors by simply using the Debian package tools (often based around the -, apt, get package and including those that provide more user-friendly interfaces to -, apt, get including capt, -, gnome, apt, and aptitude).
+You can obtain all of the Debian packages from the international network of Debian mirrors by simply using the Debian package tools (often based around the apt-get package and including those that provide more user-friendly interfaces to apt-get including aptitude).

 Of course, if you do not have ready access to the Internet you may want to burn your own CD or DVD image of the distribution (assuming you have enough access to download the disk images!).
 Or if you are installing Debian GNU/Linux on multiple machines then the DVD installation is the best option.